-\myparagraph{Implementation Details.} We apply our method to two OVS models: fc-clip~\citep{fcclip} with ConvNext-L~\citep{convnext} backbone and X-Decoder~\citep{xdecoder} with Focal-L~\citep{focal} backbone.
-The fc-clip uses the CLIP~\citep{CLIP} for both the image and text encoders, and training only decoder of the model using COCO~\citep{coco}.
-X-Decoder trains its encoder and decoder on the multiple pre-training datasets, including COCO, SBU Captions~\citep{sbucaption}, Visual Genome~\citep{visualgenome}.
-Following the fc-clip and X-Decoder, we freeze the encoders and train only the decoder for both OVS models during fine-tuning.
-To implement the interpolation factor estimator in our method, we use the softmax temperature $T$ as $0.01$ for the softmax operation, and calculate the log-likelihood for the MVN distribution.
+\myparagraph{Implementation Details.} We apply our method to two OVS models: fc-clip with ConvNeXt-L~\citep{convnext} and X-Decoder with Focal-L~\citep{focal}.
+During the pre-training phase, fc-clip trains only the decoder, while X-Decoder trains both the encoder and decoder.
+In the fine-tuning phase, both models train only the decoder.
+The temperature $T$ in the softmax is set to 0.01, and log-likelihood is used to compute probabilities from the MVN distributions.
+All experiments are run on two NVIDIA A5000 GPUs.